-- Precise Temperature Control: No more overcooking or undercooking your food, especially when it comes to your steaks, chicken, and other meats.
-You set your desired temperature and the sous vide machines does the rest, cooking your food at precise temperatures for your set amount of time.
+No more overcooking or undercooking your food, especially when it comes to your steaks, chicken, fish and other protein.
+You set your desired temperature and the sous vide machine does the rest, cooking your food to an exact temperature for your set amount of time.

-- Consistent Results: Your food is cooked the same every time, because the temperature and timing are precisely controlled throughout the cooking process.
+Your food cooks the same every time, because the temperature and timing are precisely controlled throughout the cooking process

-- Easy to Use: Set it and forget it.
+Set it and forget it.
 No need to monitor the sous vide container or pot.
-Set your temperature and time, and it’ll cook until it’s done.
+Set your temperature and time, and come back to perfectly cooked food.

-- Flavorful Food: All the flavors are sealed in the sous vide bags, so you don’t need to worry about losing any of the food’s flavors while cooking.
-All the vitamins and nutrients are kept inside as well.
-And with the vacuum sealed bags, the food is able to be kept up to 5 times longer.
+All the flavors are sealed within the sous vide bags, so you don’t need to worry about losing any of the food’s flavors while cooking.
+Cooking at the ideal low temperatures preserves a greater amount of vitamins and nutrients.

-- Waste Reduction: Steaks and other foods can lose up to 40% of its volume with traditional cooking methods, due to the food drying out.
-Sous vide won’t lead to volume being lost.
+Steaks and other foods can lose up to 40% of its volume with traditional cooking methods, due to the food drying out.
+Sous vide minimizes lost volume.

 There are many great sous vide recipes on the website to get you sous vide cooking quickly.